How to get a Virginia Marijuana Cultivation License

 Finally, regulators would also establish public health and safety guidelines for personal home cultivation, including to protect children and prevent nuisances, including odor.

-Timeframe of the Bill
+Timeframe of the cannabis license in Virginia

 - Most of the bill — including legal possession — will take effect on July 1, 2021.
 (The current penalty for possession of up to an ounce is a civil fine of up to $25.)